The Lutefisk Tradition

 Nov 2, 2017

 Our November/December issue features the annual lutefisk supper in Summit, a town of about 290 people in southern Roberts County.
-Hundreds of people will head to Summit this Saturday, Nov.
-4, for the town's 79th such gathering.
+Hundreds of people headed for Summit on Nov.
+4 for the town's 79th such gathering.
 Managing Editor John Andrews traveled to Summit for last year's supper with a camera, notebook and an empty stomach.
 Here are a few extra photos that didn't make the magazine.

 You Might Also Like: